 Spousal maintenance ceases on the death of the receiving party, remarriage or upon the death of the person making the maintenance payments, depending on the particular circumstances.
 If there is a change in the financial circumstances of either party, then the order may be varied.

 Spousal maintenance is something that varies from case to case.
+If your matter is one where you are a victim of financial abuse, we can even make an urgent maintenance claim to the Court on your behalf.
 Please call Just Family Law on 9793 7888 obtain independent legal advice in relation to your rights and obligations regarding spousal maintenance.